Border Collie Temperament: The Workaholic of all breeds

 They can learn to build confidence and understand that you will always come back.
 The Border Collie is a typical Velcro dog.
 They love sticking to you.
 Leaving them for 1-2 hours a day can be good, so they can learn to be alone.
 We don't recommend leaving your Border Collie alone longer, and not all of a sudden.
 Gradually increase the time you're away.

 They do certainly need human interactions and a job to do.
 Unfortunately, a bored Border Collie will find a job for themselves relatively quickly, and we can't promise it won't be your skirting board.
-If you're away from home on a regular basis for longer than 3 hours, this dog is the wrong choice.
+This dog is the wrong choice if you're away from home regularly for longer than 3 hours.

 Border Collie Temperament in a nutshell